PersiaML/tutorials/src/inference/index.md

 Inference
 ======

-When deploying online inference services, similar with training, middlewares and embedding servers also needs to be deployed.
+To do inference for trained models, we need to deploy PersiaML middleware service, PersiaML embedding service, and [TorchServe] services.

-However, unlike training, there is no trainer, instead of inference servers.
-After a inference server receives requests, it first lookup Embedding remotely, and then do forwarding locally.
+When a TorchServe inference server receives requests, it first looks up embeddings on PersiaML services, and then does the forward pass for the DNN part.

-[TorchServe] is a flexible and easy to use tool for serving PyTorch models, in this section, we will show you how to deploy a PerisaML model with it.
+[TorchServe] is a flexible framework for serving PyTorch models.
+In this page, we will introduce how to deploy a PerisaML model with it.

+In the following sections, we first introduce how to create a custom handler for TorchServe to query embeddings during inference.
+Then introduce how to save models during training and load models during inference.
+Then we introduce how to deploy various services for inference.
+Finally, we introduce how to query the inference service to get the inference result.

-## 1. Prepare handler for torchserve
+## 1. Create PersiaML handler for TorchServe

-Customized behavior(e.g. preprocess or postprocess) of TorchServe could be defined by writing a Python script, which called [custom handler].
-TorchServe executes this script when it runs.
+With TorchService, customized operations (like preprocess or postprocess) can be done with simple Python scripts, called [custom handler].

 There are ways to write custom handler, one of them is [custom-handler-with-class-level-entry-point].

-Here is an example:
+Here is an example to define a custom handler retrieving PersiaML embeddings:

 ```python
 from persia.ctx import InferCtx